Ryh0n/Python-Projects/README.md

+# Important Note

+Most programs require the modules from Matplotlib and numpy

 # Connect 4

 Note that the computer generates moves randomly, this is a place holder and due to the modularity of the code can easily be swapped with AI that isn't awful